Allen-Tildesley/examples/GUIDE.md

 The formulae are implemented in the supplied program `eos_lj`.
 For completeness, note that Thol et al also supply C++ programs, and tables of data, in the Supplementary Information associated with their papers.
+They are not responsible for our (Fortran) program!

 Here we compare with typical test runs from our programs using default parameters except where stated.
 Note that _E_ is the total internal energy per atom, including the ideal gas part,